Indian Navy: Organisation

-While the President of India serves as the Supreme Commander of the Indian Armed Forces, the organisational structure of Indian Navy is headed by the Chief of Naval Staff (CNS), who holds the rank of Admiral.
+While the President of India serves as the Supreme Commander of the Indian Armed Forces, the organisational structure of the Indian Navy is headed by the Chief of Naval Staff (CNS), who holds the rank of Admiral.
 While the provision for the rank of Admiral of the Fleet exists, no officer of the Indian Navy has yet been conferred this rank.
 The CNS is assisted by the Vice Chief of Naval Staff (VCNS), a Vice Admiral; the CNS also heads the Integrated Headquarters (IHQ) of the Ministry of Defence (Navy), based in New Delhi.
 The Deputy Chief of Naval Staff (DCNS), a vice-admiral, is a Principal Staff Officer (PSO), along with the Chief of Personnel (COP) and the Chief of Materiel (COM), both of whom are also vice-admirals.
 The Director General Medical Services (Navy) is a Surgeon Vice-Admiral, heads the medical services of the Indian Navy.

 The Indian Navy operates two operational commands and one training command.
 Each command is headed by a Flag Officer Commanding-in-Chief (FOC-in-C) of the rank of Vice Admiral.
 The Eastern and Western commands each have a Fleet commanded by a Rear Admiral.
 The Western Fleet based at Mumbai is commanded by the Flag Officer Commanding Western Fleet (FOCWF) and the Eastern Fleet, based at Visakhapatnam, is commanded by the Flag Officer Commanding Eastern Fleet (FOCEF).
+Apart from the two fleets, there is a Flotilla each, based at Mumbai, Visakhapatnam and Port Blair, that provide Local Naval Defence in their respective regions.

-They each also have a Commodore commanding submarines (COMCOS) - the Commodore Commanding Submarines (East) and the Commodore Commanding Submarines (West).
-The Flag Officer Submarines, the single-point class authority for submarines is based at the Eastern Naval Command.
+The Eastern and Western commands each also have a Commodore commanding submarines (COMCOS) - the Commodore Commanding Submarines (East) and the Commodore Commanding Submarines (West).
+The Flag Officer Naval Aviation and the Flag Officer Submarines, the single-point class authority for naval aviation and submarines are based at Visakhapatnam and Goa respectively.
 The Southern Naval Command is home to the Flag Officer Sea Training (FOST).

 Additionally, the Andaman and Nicobar Command is a unified Indian Navy, Indian Army, Indian Air Force, and Indian Coast Guard theater command based at the capital, Port Blair.
 Commander-in-Chief, Andaman and Nicobar Command (CINCAN) receives staff support from, and reports directly to the Chairman Chiefs of Staff Committee (COSC) in New Delhi.
 The Command was set up in the Andaman and Nicobar Islands in 2001.